Design Tricks to Maximize a Small Kitchen

 If the island is movable, it will also allow you to pull it up to the back counters, push it away when convenient, or even roll it over to another area of the home to serve as a buffet station or drink cart.

 You may think that using a dark color in a small kitchen is a total no-no, but contrasting light and dark can create optical effects that actually make a kitchen look larger.

 Using a bit of dark gray on a back wall behind surrounding white cabinets, like in this example, causes the back wall to visually recede, which actually helps make the wall look a little farther away.

 Rather than using typical 12- to 15-inch upper cabinets alone, consider using these at eye level with a row of counter-depth upper cabinets above, as shown here.
 This makes your higher cabinets flush with a pantry or fridge cabinet for a tidy look and provides a bit more storage space for less-used or larger items, such as wide mixing bowls or seasonal goods.

 Like the look of open upper shelves but don’t want to lose any storage space?
 Consider using open shelves like these that sit between cabinets, giving you the easy-reach functionality of open storage without committing to a full wall.

 This setup will look a bit more clean than a fully open shelf, and everyday items like glassware will still be easy to grab.

 Another great alternative to trendy open shelves above your main wall of cabinets is to instead use open shelves above a peninsula.

-This gives you a great visually obvious spot to place items that a guest might want to grab, but without completely boxing in sight lines, so you still feel like you can see into and out of the kitchen to rooms beyond.
+This gives you a great, visually obvious spot to place items that a guest might want to grab, but without completely boxing in sight lines, so you still feel like you can see into and out of the kitchen and into rooms beyond.